getodk/docs/briefcase-vs-aggregate.rst

 Briefcase
 -------------

-- Briefcase provides a mechanism to pull blank and finalized forms from ODK Collect or ODK Aggregate or any custom ODK directory into a local Briefcase storage location.
+- Briefcase provides a mechanism to pull blank forms and finalized forms from ODK Collect or ODK Aggregate or any custom ODK directory into a local Briefcase storage location.
 - It can push blank forms and finalized forms from Briefcase storage location to an Aggregate 1.0 instance.
 - Export the finalized form to a CSV file for processing by other applications.
-- It can be used to transfer data across incompatible upgrades of ODK Aggregate as well as it is required to decrypt any encrypted submissions.
+- It can be used to transfer data across incompatible upgrades of ODK Aggregate and it is required to decrypt any encrypted submissions.
 - Briefcase is good for offline use when there is no need for a server.
 It is often enough for smaller projects.
 - It can be used to back up all forms and submissions on Aggregate.
 In particular, Briefcase's :ref:`command line interface <cli-use>` makes this easier.